CLIP-VIS: Adapting CLIP for Open-Vocabulary Video Instance Segmentation: Method

-Compared to original scores $\mathcal{S}_{cls}$, the refined scores $\mathcal{S}_{cls}^*$ calibrates classification scores with mask prediction, including the quality and object score of predicted mask.
-As a result, the proposed weighting strategy can decrease the misalignment between mask prediction and mask classification, and improve the performance.
+Compared to original scores $\mathcal{S}_{cls}$, the refined scores $\mathcal{S}_{cls}^*$ calibrate classification scores with mask predictions, including the quality and object scores of predicted masks.
+As a result, the weighting strategy can decrease the misalignment between mask prediction and mask classification.